What’s Standard on Eurostar?

 Even St. Pancras International Station, Eurostar’s thoroughly modern hub, is a destination in itself.
 Originally built in 1868, the station provides excellent connections to the rest of London and the UK.
 Not to mention Europe’s longest champagne bar.
 It’s been billed as one of the most romantic places for a date, and you’ve not even left the station.

 What’s on board?
 You’ll enjoy no-smoking cars throughout the train, comfy seating and dedicated cars for those traveling with young children.
-There are four classes to choose from – from Standard to Business Premier, where you’ll enjoy the incredible Eurostar lounge.
+Choose from classes of service to fit all budgets.

 Complete with marble bar counters, free bar, armchairs, newspapers and magazines, internet and complimentary Wi-Fi access plus luggage storage, these lounges help make your trip more about pleasure than business.